So what is shirring anyway?

 Finishing the shirring without elastic thread

 Cut the elastic pieces to 1/2 to 3/4 of the length of your pattern and measurement requirements.
 For example, the piece without being stretched should match your body measurements.
 How many pieces of elastic will depend upon how many rows you have sewn.

 Attach a safety pin at one end of the elastic.
 The safety pin will help the elastic stay outside of the fabric as you draw the elastic through the rows.

 Use your loop turner to pull the elastic to the other side.
 If you do not have a loop turner simply attach another safety pin and thread the elastic through the rows.

-Secure the elastics that have been drawn through the rows with safety pin or pins.
+Secure the elastics that have been drawn through the rows with a safety pin or pins.

 Leave the last row empty because this is what you are going to need to integrate the shirring into and finish the garment.